THE KINSEEKERS GENEALOGICAL SOCIETY OF

-The name of this Society shall be the Kinseekers Genealogical Society of Lake County, Florida, hereinafter known in these By-laws as the Society.
+The name of this organization is Kinseekers Genealogical Society of Lake County, Florida.

 Article II - Objectives

-A. Promote and stimulate knowledge and interest in the study of genealogy, to provide an opportunity for exchange of information among members, to provide educational programs and workshops, and to assist members in genealogical research.
+A. Promote knowledge and interest in genealogy, provide educational programs and workshops, provide members opportunities to share their knowledge, assist members further their genealogical research.

-B. Identify and preserve in the Society's files, genealogical and historical items.
+B. Identify and preserve in the Society's files, genealogical and historical items as applicable.